hmenorjr/character-counter/README.md

 # character-counter
 This will count the number of characters including spaces and punctuations.
+Because some apps don't have them.